 As part of the new agreement, the Irish and U.K. immigration authorities will share immigration data.
 Ireland will also share the U.K.’s network of Visa Application Centres – there are over 200 such centres around the world, and going forward, they will now also provide services to Irish visa applicants.

-2 For a list of countries whose nationals do not require a visa to enter Ireland, please see Schedule 1 of the following document:
+2 For a list of countries whose nationals do not require a visa to enter Ireland.

 For additional information or assistance, please contact your local GMS or People Services professional, or one of the following professionals with the KPMG International member firm in Ireland: